erikpukinskis/prototype-narrative-editor/README.md

     git push heroku master

 At this point you should have your very open copy of Narrative.js on the internet!
-Just go to http://whatever_you_want_to_call_this.herokuapp.com, or whatever you called it.
+Just go to <http://whatever_you_want_to_call_this.herokuapp.com>, or whatever you called it.

 developer tips
 --------------

 If you want to play with it, I recommend just editing the README.md file and then running this in your terminal:

-    echo 'THIS IS IT!'; node compile.js; cd ../narrative-build; foreman start; cd ../narrative
+    echo 'THIS IS IT!'; node compile.js; cd ../narrative-build; npm install; foreman start; cd ../narrative

-Then reload your http://localhost:5000, poke around, press CTRL+C and repeat.
+Then reload your <http://localhost:5000>, poke around, press CTRL+C and repeat.